jhead12/favoritebarber/README.md

-# Favorite Barber - Concept
+# Rate Your Barber - Concept

+Find a barber that you can trust!

 (`web/`), API (`api/`), background workers (`workers/`), and database migrations (`api/migrations/`).